Everything You Need to Know About the Benefits of a Standing Fan; The Noise, Energy Consumption, the Best Place.

 Dryness

-A standing fan causes dryness of the eyes, skin, or nasal passage if it blows air directly at you for an extended period.
+A standing fan can cause dryness of the eyes, skin, or nasal passages if it blows air directly at you for an extended period.
 This does not make you sick, but it does cause some discomfort.

 Poor air circulation

-If indoor air quality is poor, a fan won’t be ideal for air circulation.
-The fan can potentially cause diseases if it is circulating stale or contaminated air, especially in closed spaces.
+If the indoor air quality is poor, a fan won’t be ideal for air circulation.
+Fans can potentially cause disease if they are circulating stale or contaminated air, especially in closed spaces.

 Allergies